Welcome to Child’s Eyes UK

 … campaigning to protect children from sexualisation and commercialisation

 Every day children are confronted with sexual images.
 Shop windows and displays surround children with a wallpaper of ‘sex sells’ media.
 The Sun, Daily Star and the Sport regularly feature front pages showing semi-naked women in provocative poses.
 Lads’ mags front covers regularly feature pictures of topless women with the briefest modesty bars.
 Tabloid headlines shout about sex, violence or both, often next to their pictures of semi-naked, sexualised women or ‘girls’.
 Women’s magazines consistently have sensationalised and often titillating rape and child abuse stories on their front covers.
 Other magazines repeatedly body shame women.

-These products are frequently displayed at children’s eye level, often right next to the comics and sweets that children are drawn to, using bright colours and easy to read words which catch children’s attention.
+These products are usually displayed at child’s eye line, often right next to the comics and sweets that children are drawn to, using bright colours and easy to read words which catch children’s attention.

-Child Eyes is campaigning to stop sexualised, sexist and damaging images being displayed at child height in shops and public spaces.
+Child’s Eyes UK is campaigning to stop sexualised, sexist and damaging images being displayed at child height in shops and public spaces.
 Grown ups can choose whether to access adult content…let’s protect children until they are old enough to make their own decisions.

 We have campaigns running in many towns so far.
 These campaigns were all started by parents who got fed up of repeatedly seeing porn/sexual imagery in public.
-We want every town in the U.K. to be family friendly and you can help to make that happen, just join the Child Eyes movement!
+We want every town in the UK to be family friendly and you can help to make that happen, just join the Child’s Eyes UK campaign!

 Child Eyes is run entirely by volunteers so any contribution to our expenses is very gratefully received